-It’s June 10th 2018, and the World Cup in Russia starts next Thursday!
-As you can already imagine, I’m ecstatic, so ecstatic that I’m dedicating my first blog post about it.
+It is June 10th, 2018, and the World Cup in Russia starts next Thursday!
+As you can imagine, I’m ecstatic, I’m so excited that I’m dedicating my first blog post to it!

-It’s not all hype and rainbows though, as a Mexican that follows the World Cup almost religiously, I’m bound for disappointment.
-Ever since I saw my first World Cup, Mexico has never passed from the first finals game; losing against Bulgaria in USA 1994 in penalties, against Germany in France 1998 (which was surprisingly close), then against the USA with a haunting “dos a cero” in South Korea 2002, then against the Argentinians and their deadly magic tricks in Germany 2006 and South Africa 2010, and a tragic loss against Netherlands, with a penalty kick that will go out in shame for eternity (#NoEraPenal).
+Although, it’s not all laughter, beers, and rainbows.
+As a Mexican that follows the World Cup almost religiously, I’m bound for disappointment.
+Ever since the first World Cup, Mexico has never played five consecutive games; they lost against Bulgaria in penalty shootouts in USA 1994, against Germany in France 1998 (which was surprisingly close), then against the USA with a haunting “dos a cero” in South Korea 2002, then against the Argentinians (…twice) and their deadly magic tricks in Germany 2006 and South Africa 2010, and a tragic loss against Netherlands, with a penalty kick that will go out in shame for eternity (#NoEraPenal)!

-History is not on our side, but still, the dream of watching our beloved ‘Tri’ in a fifth game on a World Cup crawls in every four years, and clouds any type of sane judgement.
-However, this week I decided to take the entire thing with a grain of salt.
+History has never been on our side.
+However, the dream of watching our beloved “Tri” in a fifth game on a World Cup crawls in our heads every four years, and clouds any type of sane judgement.
+This time I decided to take the entire thing with a grain of salt.
 Mexico is in Group F, playing against Germany, South Korea, and Sweden.
-Now, normally this wouldn’t deter me from jumping on the hype wagon and believing Mexico has a chance to pass the group stage, but an extremely disappointing last friendly game against Denmark Yesterday helped me put my feet back on the ground.
-This year’s team seems to not be entirely there, with a notable lack of trust among teammates, and half a team that can’t hardly wait to go out party, instead of playing decent fútbol.
+Now, normally this wouldn’t deter me from jumping on the hype wagon and believing Mexico has a chance to pass the group stage, but an extremely disappointing last friendly game against Denmark in the last prep game helped me put my feet back on the ground.
+This year’s team seems to be unprepared for the challenge, with a notable lack of trust among teammates, and half a team that can’t hardly wait to go out party instead of playing decent fútbol.

-In spite of my overwhelming negativism, I couldn’t help myself getting excited about the start of the World Cup, and thinking of all those players that left a mark in my memory forever.
-Going through them, and thinking about how amazing they were, led to the vision of a super ‘Tri’, a ‘Tri’ that I have no doubt would giveus all the joy and pleasure of watching a 5th game in any given World Cup.
-So without further ado, I present you my best ‘Tri’ ever:
+In spite of my overwhelming negativism, the excitement around the World Cup is already in the air, and it got me thinking of all those players that left a mark in my memory forever.
+Going through them, and thinking about how amazing they were, led to the vision of a super “Tri’, a Tri that I have no doubt would give us all the joy and pleasure of watching a 5th game in any given World Cup.
+So without further ado, I present you, my best ‘Tri’ ever:

 - Jorge Campos – The best goalkeeper ever, not only underneath the goal, but scoring too.
-He used to switch his jersey in the middle of the game and play as an attacker, and he was good at it too!
-Mexico has never seen a more charismatic and talented goalkeeper ever, especially with his 1994 outfit, which I think had a heavy influence on the Italians in that epic win.
+He used to switch his jersey in the middle of the game and play as a striker, and he was good at it too!
+Mexico has never seen a more talented and charismatic goalkeeper, especially with that 1994 outfit, which I believe had a great influence on that epic win against Italy in 1994.

 - Rafa Marquez – Arguably the best Mexican player ever.
 With a privileged left foot envied all around Barcelona.

-- Claudio Suarez – “El Emperador” was the first “crack” player I knew about.
+- Claudio Suarez – “El Emperador” was the first “crack” player I ever saw.
 His strength and character was unparalleled.
-Oh, how we miss you Empreador.
+Oh, how we miss you Emperador.

 - Nacho Ambríz – The Captain, a stern but fair man, with a bazooka on his right foot.

 - Marcelino Bernal – The player with the biggest “cojones” ever.
-He scored that amazing only goal against the Italians, leaving a mark in my heart forever.
+He scored that amazing only goal against the Italians in 1994, leaving a mark in my heart forever.

 - Andresito Guardado – Currently the best player on our team.
 He has the capacity of taking control of the ball and pass it around seamlessly, a beautiful thing to have on your team.

-- Héctor Herrera – A pitbull, praised by Rio Ferdinand as the best midfielder in the last World Cup.
+- Héctor Herrera – A pitbull, praised by Rio Ferdinand as the best midfielder in the Brasil 2014.

-- Jesús “El Cabrito” Arellano – The closest thing we have to a Brazilian in Mexico.
+- Jesús “El Cabrito” Arellano – The closest thing we will ever be to having a Brazilian in Mexico.
 Fast as a gazelle.

-- Hugo Sánchez – Although I didn’t get to see him in his prime, his reputation is through the sky.
+- Hugo Sánchez – Although I didn’t get to see him in his prime, his reputation is unparalleled.
 The Real Madrid “Pentapichichi”.

 - Luis “El Matador” Hernández – A natural born killer, with lovely hair.

 - Luis Alberto Alves “Zague” – An actual Brazilian.
-Lanky and deadly, capable of scoring on Barcelona.
+Lanky and deadly (and famous for other reasons too… ahem ahem).

 - Ramoncito Morales – The smallest, fastest, and most enjoyable to watch player of them all.